helios-h2020/h.extension-MediaStreaming-LiveVideoStreaming/README.md

 ```

 ### Request permissions
-Before start activity of the live video streaming intent:
+Before start activity of the live video streaming intent from the activity of your application:
 ```
         if (ContextCompat.checkSelfPermission(this, Manifest.permission.CAMERA) != PackageManager.PERMISSION_GRANTED
                 || ContextCompat.checkSelfPermission(this, Manifest.permission.RECORD_AUDIO) != PackageManager.PERMISSION_GRANTED) {